david-hernandez/docksal-katacoda/composer/09-Scripts.md

 contain our files inside it.
 To do that, we need to add some extras.

 >Remember, while practicing with this tutorial you might need to delete the `composer.lock` file and possible the vendor directory if it is getting messy in there.
-Use 'rm -r' to remove a directory.
+Use `rm -r` to remove a directory.